 And if you have thirsty pets who may drink from the tree bowl, don’t add any chemicals to the water.

 Recycling is all the rage, and certainly, we support efforts to preserve the environment.
 Christmas trees can be mulched to add to your garden landscaping.
 You might know someone with a pond that would take your tree and use it for protection when the fish are breeding- it will give the babies a safe area to hang out.

 Be sure you dispose of a Christmas tree properly.
 Contact your waste hauler to see how they want you to dispose of it.

 Can my Christmas tree be used for firewood?

-You might be able to use a Christmas tree in a firepit, but the pine tar might stain an indoor fireplace.
+Maybe.
+You might be able to use a Christmas tree in a firepit, but be careful -- the pine tar might stain an indoor fireplace.

+Yes!
 If space is limited, you can still enjoy a Christmas tree in a smaller variety.
-These kinds of trees can be enjoyed in a pot, which can make them last even longer than a cut tree.
+We have a limited supply of smaller trees that can be enjoyed in a pot, which can make them last even longer than a cut tree.
 In the spring, you can plant it and have a wonderful tree to enjoy all year!
 Several families who visit us buy a live, ready-to-plant tree every year and plant them in their yard.
 Some plant them in memory of someone.
 Isn't that a nice idea?

 Where does Designer Landscapes Get its trees?

 Most of our trees come from Northern Wisconsin from a family tree farm that has been in business since 1966.
 They do their own shearing (shaping) in the summer and harvest only the best trees.